-- Fill the system, in accordance with the filling guide above and ensure the integral pump rotates freely. - Switch power on to the unit and set the water temperature on the programmer to 40°C (see operating instructions, page 7). - 3) Press and release the search button and check readings 1 to 4.
-The temperature difference between 1 and 4 should be no more than 25 deg C. If the difference is higher check for impaired water flow.
+- 1) Fill the system, in accordance with the filling guide above. - Switch power on to the unit and set the water temperature on the programmer to 40°C (see operating instructions, page 7). - 3) The SUN symbol will appear at the top-right of the programmer display (fig 1) as the unit operates.
+Run the heat pump until the water temperature has reached 40°C. The SUN symbol will flash when the water reaches this temperature and the unit will cease operation.

-- 4) The SUN symbol will appear at the top-right of the programmer display (fig 1) as the unit operates.
-Run the heat pump until the water temperature has reached 40°C. The SUN symbol will flash when the water reaches this temperature and the unit will cease operation. - Explain all system controls and the maintenance procedure (below) to the end-user.
+- 4) Press and release the search button and check readings 1 to 4.
+The temperature diffrerence between 1 and 4 should be no more than 25 deg C. If the difference is higher check for impaired water flow. - Explain all system controls and the maintenance procedure (below) to the end-user.
 Make adjustments to the programmer settings as requested.